Brendan Donovan Player Props: Cardinals vs. Tigers

 Brendan Donovan At The Plate

-- Donovan is hitting .253 with three doubles, two home runs and seven walks.
+- Donovan has three doubles, two home runs and seven walks while hitting .255.

-- He has gone deep in two of 27 games played this season, and in 2% of his plate appearances.
+- In 28 games played this season, he has gone deep in two of them.

-- In four games this season (14.8%), Donovan has picked up an RBI, including two games with multiple runs batted in.
+- Donovan has driven in a run in four games this season (14.3%), including two games with multiple runs batted in.

-- He has scored in seven games this season, with multiple runs three times.
+- In 28.6% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (10.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.